Ivory Ban Impact on Orchestras

 - Reduce the barriers to international travel with musical instruments.
 A reliable system has not been built for obtaining CITES passports and navigating complicated enforcement procedures at U.S. ports of entry and departure, and across the globe.
 The costs, uncertainty, and risks associated with attempting to travel with permits is a barrier to international cultural activity.

-- Provide accommodations for musical instruments as U.S. Fish and Wildlife proposals to prohibit future domestic sale and re-sale of legally-crafted instruments that contain very small amounts of ivory are not contributing to the poaching crisis, and prohibiting their sale may strip essential musical instruments of their value, and render them unavailable for use by future generations of musicians.
+- Provide accommodations for musical instruments as U.S. Fish and Wildlife adopts new restrictions on domestic sale and re-sale of ivory.
+Legally-crafted instruments that contain very small amounts of ivory are not contributing to the poaching crisis, and prohibiting their sale may strip essential musical instruments of their value, and render them unavailable for use by future generations of musicians.